ashtonpaul/rest-api-guidelines/RESTAPI.md

 As REST APIs become more common in many different backed systems.  the importance of a clean REST API design standard is needed.
 The concept of REST is to separate the API structure into logical resources.
 REST APIs should adhere to consistent guidelines to make using them easy and intuitive.
 This document serves as a starting point to aide in consistent RESTful API design.

 ## REST API Design Guideline
 1. Version your API in URL (e.g. /api/v1/) Preferably use URL method for versioning.
 It gives better discoverability of a resource by looking at the URL.
 Always update the API verion when there are breaking changes.
 Breaking changes include
    - removing any part of the API
    - a change in the response type (e.g integer to float)
    - a change in the format of a response data for any call
+1. If possible use a subdomain for a shorter concise URL.
+    - GET api.example.com/v1/exmployees vs GET www.example.com/api/v1/employees
+1. Ensure CORS is enabled for public access
 1. All request should be made over HTTPS (SSL) as a basic security implementation.
 1. Use nouns for resource naming
 1. Do not use file extensions in the URI